 Unlike borders, which are customizable for any cell, these lines affect the entire spreadsheet.
 If you’re looking to present your data in printed form, you don’t really need to worry about gridlines, because these don’t appear in print, while cell borders do.
 However, if you want to make a virtual presentation, you might want to remove the gridlines.

-Removing a Page Break
+Remove a Page Break

 However, the dotted lines that are generated automatically will still be there.
 Remove them by selecting the File tab at the top of the screen.
 Then, navigate to Options, located in the menu on the left.
 Click Advanced and scroll down to Display options for this worksheet.
 Uncheck the box next to the Show page breaks option.

-Contact the Support
+Contact Microsoft Support

-Yes, this does sound strange for a Microsoft Office tool, but more often than not, trying to fix an Excel problem on your own will lead to a lot of wasted time.
-In fact, sometimes the problem is even more complex, which is exactly why Excel tech support is available 24/7.
-Contact the tech support and let them take over.
+More often than not, trying to fix an Excel problem on your own will lead to a lot of wasted time.
+In fact, sometimes the problem is even more complex than you would think, which is exactly why Excel tech support is available 24/7.